Become a Leader for Healthy Schools

 A local school wellness policy is a written document that guides a school district’s efforts to create school environments supportive of student and staff health and well-being.
 All educational agencies participating in federal Child Nutrition Programs, including the National School Lunch Program or the School Breakfast Program, are required to develop and implement a wellness policy.

 In this workshop, participants will learn how to build or refresh an effective wellness policy that supports a culture of health within the school community.
 Participants will receive tools and resources to facilitate policy updates with their District Health Advisory Council.
-This in-person training was developed for district administrators, district health and wellness coordinators, and district health advisory councils.

 After the training, participants will be able to: